 Each year electrical accidents or faults cause around 350,000 serious injuries, 70 deaths, and more than 20,000 house fires.

-We carry out electrical inspections in your home at least every 10 years, but if a repair is needed to any part of the electrical installation before then, including any sockets, then you must get in touch.
+We carry out electrical inspections in your home at least every five years, but if you become aware of a problem with any

 If you intend to carry out any electrical work in your home then you must apply for written permission from us first.
 We would need to know what the work consists of; and that a competent qualified electrician has been appointed by seeing their certification and making sure that they are registered with an official body such as NICEIC or NAPIT.
 The work would then need to be inspected once complete to ensure it has been done correctly and is safe.

 If you have a faulty appliance, it is your responsibility to replace any plug with the same size fuse and get a suitably qualified electrician to check other faults.

 If we need to remove or rectify any unauthorised electrical works then any costs to make safe/remove/rectify the issue will be the responsibility of the tenant.

 - Do not overload sockets or extension leads.
 Most four-plug extension leads have a maximum loading of 13 amps.
 This equates to two 5-amp plugs and one 3-amp plug in one extension lead.
 If you exceed the maximum load it will result in the extension lead cable heating up, which could result in fire.
 Use an extension lead with a residual current circuit breaker or residual current device (RCD), which will isolate the electric power if there is a problem